|

 over or are doing something outside of the normal everyday routine.
 Make

-sure you have a bedtime routine which you follow to so your
+sure you have a bedtime routine which you follow so your

 child knows what is expected of them.
 On some occasions there may be